 The turn of the 18th Century saw the start of the Industrial Revolution, triggering population moves from the countryside into towns and cities to work in factories.
 This sudden demand for housing meant cramped buildings being built ‘back-to-back’ because at the time housing was the responsibility of private landlords.
 Without agreed building standards, this led to the development of overcrowded and poorly built buildings, divided up into flats, sometimes without toilets or bathrooms and a lack of lighting and ventilation.

 Various reports concluded new legisation was needed and that ‘local government’ should provide clean water and other basic facilities.
 The first Town Planning Act was passed in 1909 which prompted the removal of what become known as ‘slum housing’ and required newly formed local authorities to implement schemes to plan for better quality buildings.
-Campaigners and industrialists such as Joseph Rowntree, and the Cadbury and Unilever corporations, began building new ‘model villages’ for their workers which we can still see today at places like Port Sunlight in Liverpool and Bourneville in Birmingham.
+Campaigners and industrialists such as Joseph Rowntree, and the Cadbury and Unilever corporations, began building new ‘model villages’ for their workers which we can still see today at places like Port Sunlight in The Wirral and Bourneville in Birmingham.

 Containing sprawl by designing new settlements

 However new housing spilled into the countryside, as developers looked to use more, lower cost, land along the main roads leaving each urban areas or ‘ribbons’ of development.
 Ebenezer Howard had recognised that planners could change the way people lived when he wrote the book; To-morrow: A peaceful path to real reform, in 1898.
 He proposed a solution of 'cities surrounded by belts of green land' to prevent housing and towns sprawling into the countryside and preserve the environment.